 Can I buy grade 36 or B7 at my local hardware?

 Most anchor bolts for sale at the local hardware are imported and can’t be certified.
-Our anchor bolts are made from Domestic A36, grade 55, Grade 105 or B7 steel and have full chemical and physical certifications and will meet any of the USA specs like F1554.
+Our anchor bolts are certified to meet grade A36, grade 55, Grade 105, or B7 steel and have full chemical and physical certifications and will meet any of the USA specs like F1554.

 Does standard all thread rod that my local distributor stocks meet the requirements of F1554 grade 36?